taublast/SurfAppCompareDrawn/README.md

 ## Implementation

-Created a copy of Xaml views of an [original Surfing App](https://github.com/jsuarezruiz/netmaui-surfing-app-challenge) and converted them to be drawn on a skia canvas.
+Converted a copy of XAML views of an original [Surfing App](https://github.com/jsuarezruiz/netmaui-surfing-app-challenge) to be drawn on a skia canvas.

 https://github.com/taublast/SurfAppCompareDrawn/assets/25801194/3fa08b5c-746a-4720-b2ac-b5f0c5af4799

 ## To Note

 Cells are recycled.
-CollectionView is not using shadows here, DrawnUI does.
+CollectionView runs with shadows off.

 ## Copyright and license